-The innovation and implementation of social justice pedagogy at BU, has evolved from specialist consultancy work I have been involved in with Aisha Richards, the Founder and Director of Shades of Noir.
 I’m glad that I had the opportunity to showcase what social justice pedagogy looks like and its potential for contributing to social change – hopefully this will encourage more lecturers to embed it into their teaching.

 Hylton, K. and Lawrence, S. (2015) Reading Ronaldo: contingent whiteness in the football media.
 Soccer and Society.